Pixel Buds with hands-free Google Assistant go on sale for $179

 Design

 The Pixel Buds touch pad has a surface area comparable to the size of a finger.
 Compared to major competitors, the earbud felt like a comfortable size in my ear, larger than Samsung Galaxy Buds+ but smaller than Amazon’s clunkier Echo Buds.
-A wing or stabilizer arc keeps the earbud in place inside the ear, and they fit snugly in place without issue during runs and workouts.
+A wing or stabilizer arc keeps the earbud in place inside the ear, and they fit snugly without issue during runs and workouts.

 One misstep in design appears to be going for a charging case in a matte color.
 Whereas an AirPods case or Galaxy Buds cases in a similar color are plastic, the contents of my pocket colored the matte metal exterior of the Pixel Buds case in a matter of days.